d3clane/DosHack/README.md

 ![first func](https://github.com/d3clane/DosHack/blob/main/assets/imgs/img2.png)
 I'm sending 'P' letter to the input (it's equals to 50h in ASCII-code).
 Easy to see that program adds 4Eh to my ASCII-code and save it in ds:[di], which equals ds:[03A3], after that it increases di.
 Also, as I can see program does not check how many chars I have already sent to the input, which suggests that I can try to overflow bufer from ds:[di] and change some data in code.
-Now, I'll send ($5B -  4E = 0D$, it's sent by enter) in order to end this function on move to the next one.
+Now, I'll send ($5B -  4E = 0D$, it's sent by enter) in order to end this function and move on to the next one.

 Step into the next call:
 ![second func](https://github.com/d3clane/DosHack/blob/main/assets/imgs/img3.png)
-In the first three line there is comparison of [si] and [di].
+There is comparison of [si] and [di].
 And di is exactly the place in which my input letters where sent.
 So, my suggestion is that [si] may contain correct password.
 Si equal to 0399h.

 This function handles two cases:
 1. Buffer ds:[si] == ds:[di] -> return bx equal 0FFFFh
 2. Buffer ds:[si] != ds:[di] -> set bx to 0000h and return.
-Maybe, this info will help in the future.
+Maybe, this info will help me in the future.

 Let's checkout 0399h and 03A3h:
 ![buffers](https://github.com/d3clane/DosHack/blob/main/assets/imgs/img4.png)